-VOCs that evaporate from polluted soil and groundwater rise toward the ground surface.
-If these vapors come to a building as they travel to the surface, they may enter through cracks in the foundation, around pipes, or through a sump or drain system.
+VOCs that evaporate from polluted soil and groundwater can create chemical vapors underground.
+If these vapors move and come in contact with a building, they may enter through cracks in the foundation, around pipes, or through a drain system.
 The VOCs can then contaminate indoor air.
 This process - when pollution moves from air spaces in soil to indoor air - is called vapor intrusion.

 For more information about the steps in a vapor intrusion investigation, see the Minnesota Pollution Control Agency Vapor Intrusion webpage.

-- Information sheet with general information about vapor intrusion in residential buildings - What is Vapor Intrusion?
-(Residential buildings) (PDF)
+Information sheet with general information about vapor intrusion in residential buildings

-- Information sheet with general information about vapor intrusion in commercial buildings - What is Vapor Intrusion?
-(Commercial buildings) (PDF)
+Information sheet with general information about vapor intrusion in commercial buildings

 The purpose of a vapor intrusion investigation is to determine if there is a possible risk to the health of people that can be stopped.
 For there to be a health concern, contaminated vapor has to get into the indoor air at relatively high levels AND people need to breathe the contaminated indoor air vapor over time.